virtualmonster/OneTest_Emerald_Demo_Readme/README.md

 | HCL OneTest Server | 10.1.3 |

-Once the solution is built, deploy it to the sandbox.
+Once the solution is built, deploy it to the SoFy sandbox.
 After a minute or two, when the solution console is available, login and monitor the solution content tiles.

-Emerald will take a while longer to startup, but we can start to prepare the OneTest Server as soon as the solution console indicates it is ready.
-You should see a tick overlaid on the tile, and the link to launch the OneTest Server dashboard is available by clicking into the 'General Information' section.
+Emerald can take 20 to 30 minutes to become fully ready, but we can start to prepare the OneTest Server as soon as the solution console indicates it is available.
+You will see a tick overlaid on the OneTest Server tile, and the link to launch the OneTest Server dashboard is then available by clicking into the 'General Information' section.

-When the Emerald application is ready, take a note of the hostname it has been given.
-It will look something like 'commerce-preview.sbx0029.play.sofy.dev', where the value sbx0029 is unique to your sandbox.
+When the Emerald application is ready, **take a note of the hostname** it has been given.
+It will look something like 'commerce-preview.sbx1324.play.hclsofy.com', where the value sbx1324 is unique to your sandbox.

 In the solution console, navigate to the to the Kubernetes Resources page and click on the pods widget to access the various resources.
-Select 'Services' at the top of the page and search for 'prometheus' - one service should be listed which displays the Cluster IP value and Port.
-Take note of the IP/Port for later use.
+Select 'Services' at the top of the page and search for 'prometheus' - one service should be listed which displays the Cluster IP value and Port. **Take note of the IP/Port for later use**.

 </details>